ProAir HFA (albuterol sulfate) prescription available online

 ProAir HFA (albuterol sulfate) is a medication used to treat shortness of breath due to asthma, reversible obstructive airway disease, or exercise-induced bronchospasm.
 It is a quick relief drug.
 ProAir HFA (albuterol) belongs to the class of drugs known as bronchodilators.

-It functions by relaxing the muscles surrounding the air passages, allowing them to expand, thus allowing you to breathe easier.
-It can also help prevent exercise-induced asthma.
+It functions by relaxing the muscles surrounding the air passages, allowing them to expand, thus allowing you to breathe easier when you develop symptoms, or for prevention of symptoms when dealing with expected triggers like allergens or exercise.

 ProAir HFA is available only by prescription.
 ProAir HFA comes under brand names like Accuneb, Proair, Respiclick, Proventil, Proventil HFA, ReliOn Ventolin HFA, Ventolin, and Ventolin HFA.
 It is available in a generic form known as albuterol.